isaacpartnership/website-redesign/ROADMAP.md

 Pre-render based on Sitemap as an API

-Sitemap will need to include all URLs for news etc.
+Sitemap will need to include all URLs for news etc

 Pre-render to be enhanced with absolute URL's from .env vars